These Peanut Butter Oatmeal Chocolate Chip Cookies are super soft, chewy, thick, and bake up perfectly every time. No dough chilling required!

 Once the wet ingredients are well combined, whisk together your dry ingredients and mix them in until just combined.
 The dry ingredients are just a simple combination of all-purpose flour, baking soda, and salt.

-Once you’ve mixed up the cookie dough, just scoop it onto a baking sheet and bake the cookies.
+Once you’ve mixed up the cookie dough, just scoop it onto a baking sheet lined with parchment paper and bake the cookies.
 To get cookies that are more uniform in size I like to use a 1.5 tablespoon cookie scoop, here’s one similar to the one that I use all of the time.

 It also helps to gently press each ball of cookie dough down to help them spread a little in the oven.
 You don’t want to completely flatten the cookie dough, just slightly press it down.
 The cookies will spread some in the oven, but still bake up nice and thick!

 Store peanut butter oatmeal chocolate chip cookies in an airtight container on the counter for up to 1 week.
 Baked cookies will also freeze well for up to 3 months, simply thaw to room temperature before serving.

 - When measuring your flour, avoid scooping it out of the container.
 Instead, stir the flour around, spoon it into your measuring cup, and level it off with the back of a knife.

 - It’s best to use a creamy peanut butter in these cookies like Jif or Skippy versus a natural peanut butter.